-→ Normal DEFAULT The normal parallel port mode is the standard mode for parallel port operation.

-→ Bi-directional Parallel port outputs are 8-bits long.
-Inputs are status register.
+→ Normal DEFAULT The normal parallel port mode is the standard mode for parallel port operation. → Bi-directional Parallel port outputs are 8-bits long.
+Inputs are accomplished by reading 4 of the 8 bits on the status register.

-The parallel port operates in the enhanced parallel

-port mode (EPP).
-The EPP mode supports bi-directional communication between the system and the parallel port device and the transmission rates between the two are much faster than the accomplished by reading 4 of the 8 bits on the capabilities port (ECP) mode.
+EPP The parallel port operates in the enhanced paralle EPP The parallel port operates in the enhanced para port mode (EPP).
+The EPP mode supports bi-directional communication between the system and the parallel port device and the transmission rates between the two are much faster than the capabilities port (ECP) mode.
 The ECP mode supports bi-directional communication between the system and the parallel port device and the transmission rates between the two are much faster than the Normal mode